nventive/cloud-template/README.md

 This repository contains a template to seed a repository for an Open Source project.

-## How to use this template

-1. Check out this repository
-2. Delete the `.git` folder
-3. Git init this repository and start working on your project!
-4. Prior to submitting your request for publication, make sure to review the [Open Source guidelines for publications](https://nventive.visualstudio.com/Internal/_wiki/wikis/Internal_wiki?wikiVersion=GBwikiMaster&pagePath=%2FOpen%20Source%2FPublishing&pageId=7120).
+Prior to submitting your request for publication, make sure to review the [Open Source guidelines for publications](https://nventive.visualstudio.com/Internal/_wiki/wikis/Internal_wiki?wikiVersion=GBwikiMaster&pagePath=%2FOpen%20Source%2FPublishing&pageId=7120).

 ## Features (to keep as-is, configure or remove)